-Do you want to have beautiful daffodils, hyacinths, and other bulbs this spring but don’t have space in your yard?
-Or maybe you have some pesky animals that love to dig up your bulbs all winter long?
-Try forcing your bulbs indoors!
+Do you want to have beautiful daffodils, hyacinths, and other flowers this spring but don’t have space in your yard?
+Or maybe you have some pesky animals that love to dig up your bulbs all winter long.
+Try moving your bulbs indoors!
 With this “How To Plant Bulbs” technique you can grow lovely pots of spring flowers early in the season and display them indoors or out as early as Valentine’s day!

-Growing bulbs indoors to coax into bloom only require 12 weeks of chilling.
+Growing bulbs indoors to coax them into bloom often only requires 12 weeks of chilling to break their cycle of dormancy.
 These include crocus (especially the large-flowered types), hyacinths, and miniature hybrid daffodils.
 Two other small ones would be the grape hyacinth and miniature iris, but they need 16 weeks of chilling.
 No matter how long the chilling, allow another 3 or 4 weeks for the blooms to appear afterwards.

-All you need is a cool place that you’re sure will hover around 40 degrees, such as a refrigerator or cool basement or garage; and, of course, bulbs and pots with drain holes.
+All you need to chill a bulb is a cool place that you’re sure will hover around 40 degrees, such as a refrigerator or cool basement or garage; and, of course, bulbs and pots with drain holes.

-Here’s how to do it: Put a two-inch layer of potting soil in the bottom of a pot, then position the bulbs on top of the soil.
+Before you chill, put a two-inch layer of potting soil in the bottom of a pot, then position the bulbs on top of the soil.
 Make sure their tops are a bit below the final soil line when they’re covered.
-Pack the bulbs in tightly – especially the tiny guys for a full gorgeous pot in the Spring.
-Next fill in around them with more potting soil, water well and place the pots where they can chill for the required number of weeks.
-By the way, you have to pot them up – naked bulbs will not grow the required roots!
+Pack the bulbs in tightly – especially the tiny guys – for a full gorgeous pot in the Spring.
+Next, fill in around them with more potting soil, water well, and place the pots where they can chill for the required number of weeks.
+By the way, you have to pot them up – naked bulbs will not grow the required roots to bloom in Spring!

 Bulbs: Dig, Drop, Done!

-A fellow garden center, Echter’s, in Denver described his bulb season as “dig, drop, done”.
-I would have to agree with that.
+A fellow garden center, Echter’s in Denver, described their bulb season as “dig, drop, done.”
+We would have to agree with that.
 Bulbs really are little work compared to the joy and benefit you receive from them.
-The biggest issue is timing….plant NOW.
+The biggest issue is timing…plant early.
 Daffodils and tulips come up in early spring.
-If you are one of those customers that arrive at the garden center in March asking for daffodil bulbs, we love laughing WITH you when you find out it was 4 months too late to plant them.

-Our selections are always best at the beginning of the planting season, so drive by our Portland Nursery and Garden Center in the Raleigh Hills neighborhood today to find the most varieties available.
+Our selections are always best at the beginning of the planting season, so drive by our Portland garden center today to find the most varieties available.
 If you are a long time bulb planter, try something new this year.
-New varieties are such fun to add to your palette.
+New varieties are a lot of fun to add to your palette.

 Should I Use Bone Meal or Bulb Food When Planting Bulbs?

-We recommend bone meal at the time of planting bulbs, then applying a balanced bulb food once the foliage appears above the soil line in late winter/early spring.
+We recommend bone meal at the time of planting bulbs, later applying a balanced bulb food once the foliage appears above the soil line in late winter/early spring.

-It’s also important to dig your holes or trenches a little deeper than the bulb needs to be, applying some bone meal, then a little more soil so the bulb doesn’t sit directly on the food but has access to the food as it sends out roots (got to give those roots some incentive to stretch).
+It’s also important to dig your holes or trenches a little deeper than the bulb needs to be.
+Apply some bone meal, then a little more soil, then the bulb so the bulb doesn’t sit directly on the food but has access to the food as it sends out roots (got to give those roots some incentive to stretch).